Joined: Oct '11

 wow....that is sweet....have some winnings too from freerolls.also i dont deposit to pokersites...my winnings is still very small but i do believe now that you can make moneyin online poker.....hope to win as big as your winnings.....

 This is one of the first times i hear someone saying what he did with the won poker Money that really impressed me.
 You did very well.
 And now you look at it and you feel proud, which is awesome, and even not being that much you won per month, now you got a big smile on your mouth because of what you gathered.
 I started two months ago doing something similar.
 Knowing the time that I play poker is just for fun, I opt to only withdraw it to my online wallet, not letting it available for me to spend when I want, just like if it was a poker money safe.
 Instead of putting the money in a bank product, like a long term deposit or an investment fund, I opt to let it there, and every month there will be some more to join.
 I hope I can have such a smile like you in a couple of years!
 Well done!
-Hope i can get there too
+Thumbs Up Hope i can get there too Agree

 Thanks everyone for your nice words!